-In applications where record-only is selected, and DAC is powered down, the playback path signal processing blocks can be used in the ADC record path.
-These filtering blocks can support high-pass, low-pass, band-pass or notch filtering.
-In this mode, the record-only path has switches SW-D1 through SW-D4 closed, and reroutes the ADC output data through the digital signal processing blocks.
-Because the DAC digital signal processing blocks are being re-used, naturally the addresses of these digital filter coefficients are the same as for the DAC digital processing and are located on page 1, registers 1-52.
-This record-only mode is enabled by powering down both DACs by writing to page 0, register 37, bits D7-D6 (D7 = D6 = 0).
-Next, enable the digital filter pathway for the ADC by writing a 1 to page 0, register 107, bit D3.
+In applications where record only is selected, and DAC is powered down, the playback path signal processing blocks can be used in the ADC record path.
+These filtering blocks can support high pass, low pass, band pass or notch filtering.
+In this mode, the record only path has switches SW-D1 through SW-D4 closed, and reroutes the ADC output data through the digital signal processing blocks.
+Since the DAC's Digital Signal Processing blocks are being re-used, naturally the addresses of these digital filter coefficients are the same as for the DAC digital processing and are located on Page 1, Registers 1-52.
+This record only mode is enabled by powering down both DACs by writing to Page 0, Register 37, bits D7-D6 (D7=D6="0").
+Next, enable the digital filter pathway for the ADC by writing a "1" to Page 0, Register 107, bit D3.
 (Note, this pathway is only enabled if both DACs are powered down.)
-This record-only path can be seen in Figure 25.
+This record only path can be seen in Figure 27.

-Figure 25.
-Record-Only Mode With Digital Processing Path Enabled
+Figure 27.
+Record Only Mode With Digital Processing Path Enabled